skorobogatydmitry/mpl-interpreter/README.md

 Adding a type / fn pierces all 3 blocks built: lexer, parser and evaluator.
 **Builtin functions** are pre-defined and provided along with an interpreter.
 They gets executed by the host language, which is rust.
 They appear on the evaluation phase.

 Arrays in MPL may contain any data types (they're heterogeneous).
 Algo is very similar to what's done to `String`.
+MPL tolerates incorrect indices and returns `NULL`;

 # The alt module ?